Benefits for Veterans

 Benefits from Post 9/11 GI Bill

-- Tuition and Fees: The VA will pay a maximum amount of $18,077.50 per year.
-Students eligible for the maximum VA benefits may be eligible for the Yellow Ribbon Program, which could cover all additional costs over $18,077.50.
+- Tuition and Fees: The VA will pay a maximum amount of $19,198.31 per year.
+Students eligible for the maximum VA benefits may be eligible for the Yellow Ribbon Program, which could cover all additional costs over $19,198.31.
+Receipt of 100% VA educational benefits may result in an adjustment of institutional scholarships and grant aid so that those limited funds can assist additional students.
+For students who receive the Illinois Map Grant, that grant can only be used for tuition charges.
+Thus, the amount of the grant will be subtracted from tuition charges before the VA education benefits are applied.

 - Monthly Housing Allowance: This amount is based on the Basic Allowance for Housing (BAH) calculations.
 The monthly housing allowance is paid directly to the student after enrollment verification.